-It’s been reported that the royal couple have planned to extensively renovate their new home, in order to make it their own.
+It’s been reported that the royal couple extensively renovated their new home, in order to make it their own.

-But how might Princess Eugenie redecorate when the house is ready?
+But how might Princess Eugenie and Jack have redecorated?

 If her recent interview with Harpers Bazaar magazine is anything to go by, the royal will have plenty of family photos doted around – and, given that she’s director of an art gallery – lots of art on her walls too.

 She told the publication of her St. James’s Palace home, “My bedroom is full of photos my parents have taken.
 Mumsy took one of an elephant spraying water on its back, which is incredible, and there’s one Papa took of Balmoral Castle.
 I’ve got a lot of art that needs to be put on the walls.
 And there are shoes everywhere.”

 Ivy Cottage is a grace-and-favour property, and because it is within the grounds of Kensington Palace, it falls under the ownership of the Crown Estate – meaning its ownership will pass between monarchs.

 Although visitors are welcome in certain areas of Kensington Palace throughout the year, you cannot visit specific private royal properties.

 If you want to book a visit to the Palace, you can find out more information here.

 Where was Eugenie’s childhood home?